Reviews You Can Rely On

 How We Tested

 We've tested over 250 vacuums in the past decade, and everything we've learned has gone into helping you find the right one.
-In this updated test protocol, we revamped our approach from the ground up, putting each vacuum through more than 25 individual tests to better reflect real-world use.
-The result?
-A more useful, consumer-focused review that gives you the confidence to choose a vacuum that truly fits your needs.
+You can learn more about our current vacuum test protocol here.
+We put each vacuum through more than 25 individual tests that reflect real-world use.

-Ease of Use (10% of weighting): We evaluate how user-friendly each vacuum is, from handling and maneuverability to how helpful the included attachments are for reaching every corner and surface of your home.
+Our ease of use test focuses on how easy it is to get going with the vacuum.
+Ideally, a stick vacuum clicks on and goes with no fuss.
+We evaluate how user-friendly each vacuum is, from handling and maneuverability to how helpful the included attachments are for reaching every corner and surface of your home.

 Why Trust GearLab